 (b) any matter for which express provision is made by section 72,

-shall be determined by the Minister on the recommendation of the chief executive officer of the department principally assisting the Minister in the administration of this Act.
+shall be determined by the Minister on the recommendation of the chief executive officer of the department principally assisting the Minister in the administration of this Part.

 (2) The terms and conditions of employment of a ministerial officer that are determined by the Minister under subsection (1) shall be specified in the relevant contract of employment.